Stellarium/stellarium/BUILDING.md

 Note: To use 'Visual Studio 18 2026' generator, you need the lastest version of CMake, version 4.2.0

-Open Visual Studio 2026 (run as admin).
+Open Visual Studio 2026.
 Open the Stellarium folder.

 File -> Open -> Folder... and select <stel_dir>